winkjs/wink-naive-bayes-text-classifier/README.md

 // Configure behavior
 nbc.defineConfig( { considerOnlyPresence: true, smoothingFactor: 0.5 } );
 // Train!
-nbc.learn( 'I want to prepay my loan', 'prepay', true );
+nbc.learn( 'I want to prepay my loan', 'prepay' );
-nbc.learn( 'I want to close my loan', 'prepay', true );
+nbc.learn( 'I want to close my loan', 'prepay' );
-nbc.learn( 'I want to foreclose my loan', 'prepay', true );
+nbc.learn( 'I want to foreclose my loan', 'prepay' );
-nbc.learn( 'I would like to pay the loan balance', 'prepay', true );
+nbc.learn( 'I would like to pay the loan balance', 'prepay' );

-nbc.learn( 'I would like to borrow money to buy a vehicle', 'autoloan', true );
+nbc.learn( 'I would like to borrow money to buy a vehicle', 'autoloan' );
-nbc.learn( 'I need loan for car', 'autoloan', true );
+nbc.learn( 'I need loan for car', 'autoloan' );
-nbc.learn( 'I need loan for a new vehicle', 'autoloan', true );
+nbc.learn( 'I need loan for a new vehicle', 'autoloan' );
-nbc.learn( 'I need loan for a new mobike', 'autoloan', true );
+nbc.learn( 'I need loan for a new mobike', 'autoloan' );
-nbc.learn( 'I need money for a new car', 'autoloan', true );
+nbc.learn( 'I need money for a new car', 'autoloan' );
 // Consolidate all the training!! nbc.consolidate();
 // Start predicting...